 Hypnosis may be used in the following ways to enhance athletic performance:

-- Increased sensory perception.
-In hypnosis, sensory perceptions are enhanced and this improved sensory capacity can be transferred to sporting contexts.
+Increase sensory perception: In hypnosis, sensory perceptions are enhanced and this improved sensory capacity can be transferred to sporting contexts.

 Time distortion is the ability to 'stop' or 'stretch' time - similar to what happens when you experience a life-threatening incident and everything, apparently, slows down.
 I'm sure you've recognised the ability of elite sportspeople to apparently have so much time to get into position and play their shots.
 Essentially what they're doing is 'stopping' or slowing their perception of time.
 This can be taught and trained through hypnosis.